 We've already learned a lot about Apple's AirTags.
-But what happens if an object, such as a bag, gets lost?
-In such cases, the "Lost" mode comes into play.
+But what happens if an item, like a bag, goes missing?
+This is where "Lost Mode" comes into play.
 We'll show you how it all works.

 NFC is the key

 But it doesn't rely on Bluetooth signals from your own device.
-Instead, the Find My network takes advantage of a billion Apple devices worldwide to locate the lost item.
+Instead, the Find My network takes advantage of one billion Apple devices worldwide to locate your lost item.
 However, if an AirTag isn't nearby and there are no Apple devices in the area it's in, Find My can only tell you where it was last seen on the map.
 In such cases, you can put the AirTag in Lost Mode.
-Then, if someone with an iPhone or Android device that has NFC finds the item, it can help you get it back.
+Then, if someone with an iPhone or Android device with NFC finds the item, it can help you get it back.
 Below, we'll show you how it all works.

 So if your item is lost, you must proceed as follows.